It is

 • Tantalized Bearers

-base – A relatively new concept in shed bases, a
+relatively new concept in shed bases, a pre-manufactured

-pre-manufactured tanalised timber frame base, all you have to do is
+tanalised timber frame base, all you have to do is level it

-sheds and animal housing must be on either a slab base or a
+animal housing must be on either a slab base or a concreted

-majority of rain to run off the walls and roof and soak-away instead
+allows the majority of rain to run off the walls and roof

 Concrete Base